Are you thinking about filing for divorce?

 The main issues addressed in temporary order hearings are:

 The most common form of temporary orders is temporary alimony.

 When you’re getting divorced as a stay at home mom, the financial strain is difficult.

 The judge will order the spouse to pay alimony until the divorce is finalized.

 The next steps in how to start a divorce is divorce discovery.

-Divorce discovery is the pre-trial phase of the divorce process.
+Divorce discovery is the pre-trial phase of the divorce process in Georgia.